AttorneyOnlineVidya/tsuserver/README.md

 * /polls - Lists currently available polls for voting.

+* /pollinfo (poll name) - Lists the info for a poll.

 * /vote (poll name) (yes/no) - Casts a vote on the given poll.

 ## Mod Commands